sanjaysah101/smart-plot/README.md

 ## 📌 Notes

-- Make sure your GCP API key has permissions to access the required AI services.
 - Sidebar remembers your last state and selection for a seamless workflow.
 - Ensure Kaggle credentials (`~/.kaggle/kaggle.json`) are set up for dataset import.